 Is your phone getting a little too hot?
-This is normal during hard-core gaming sessions or while charging, but it shouldn’t happen when your phone is idle, sitting in your pocket or doing light tasks.
-If you are noticing unusual temperatures on your handset, you should keep an eye open.
+This is normal during hard-core gaming sessions or while charging, but it shouldn’t happen when your phone is idle, sitting in your pocket, or doing light tasks.
+If you are noticing unusual temperatures on your handset, it might have fallen victim to spying.

-We are not talking about paranormal activity… though sometimes it may seem like it.
+We aren’t talking about paranormal activity… though sometimes it may seem like it.
 Sometimes phones that are being spied on make weird noises during calls.
-This could include white noise, beeping or simple echoing.
+This could include white noise, beeping, or simple echoing.
 Of course, we all have bad reception sometimes, but it shouldn’t be a habitual thing.

 Other usual signs that your device may have been compromised are random boots and shutdowns.
-Now, don’t go too crazy with this one, as some buggy phones do this at times, but keep your eyes open for other clues if you see this type of odd behavior going on.
+Now, don’t go too crazy with this one, as some buggy phones do this at times, but keep your eyes open for other clues if you see this type of odd behavior.